Aleko Lilius: I Sailed with Chinese Pirates

 Lilius is primarily remembered as the author of I Sailed with Chinese Pirates, an account of the time he spent among the pirates of the South China seas.
 The original review in The New York Times (27 July 1931) reads in part:

 Lai Choi San is widely believed to be the source of inspiration for the character of the Dragon Lady, the oriental femme fatale in Milton Caniff"s comic strip Terry and the Pirates.
 Lilius referred to Lai Choi San as Queen of the Pirates rather than Dragon Lady, but Caniff did use the Chinese name for his character.
 According to one source, this was the cause of a later legal dispute between Lilius and the syndicate that produced the comic strip.

-A review of the 1991 Oxford University Press reprint says the book is "a good read in the sensational nineteen-twenties style of journalism ... briskly moving but somewhat superficial".